Coromandel Peninsula Tour, New Zealand

 You then meet your Coromandel tour bus at Stony Bay for refreshments, a well-earned rest, and maybe a swim – in the sea or the crystal-clear stream.
 We then travel back via Port Charles and Colville, arriving in Coromandel Town approximately 5:00 pm to 6:00 pm.

-Trip includes: Pick-up and drop-off at accommodation in Coromandel town, bottled water, walking poles and map for the walk.
+Trip includes: Pick-up and drop-off at accommodation in Coromandel town with walking poles and map for the walk.
 Tea, coffee and delicious homemade cake or fruit loaf at the end of the walk... plus a couple of surprises!

 Bring: Your lunch, sunscreen and sunhat, good walking shoes, swimsuit and towel in summer, your camera, and suitable clothing for the season.